 The process to ensure instruction is based on individual students’ needs:

 Focus Calendar Assessments are scored electronically and the data is available to both the District and school through INFORM.
 At Fort McCoy school, we print copies of data reports for teachers which indicate how their students did individually as well as by group.
 The grade level/subject area teachers meet in Data meetings at the end of each assessment to analyze their results.
 In this meeting, teachers collaborate on teaching strategies and skill development.

 The information teachers gain through the data analysis is shared with the administration either in person or via a written summary.
 The administration monitors teacher lesson plans through formal and informal classroom observations throughout the year.

 In addition, teachers use this data to determine which skills may need to be re-taught with individual students or classes or with the group as a whole.

 How the school incorporates applied and integrated courses to help students see the relationships between subjects and relevance to their future:

-Lesson plans are aligned at each grade level and subject area by the creation and use of a Curriculum Map.
-These maps are created collaboratively by the Fort McCoy School teachers at that grade level and in that subject area.
+Lesson plans are aligned at each grade level and subject area by vertical and horizontal alignment of the District Curriculum Maps.
+These maps are created collaboratively by the District teachers at that grade level and in that subject area.
 Individual teachers have the latitude to develop their own instructional strategies to deliver instruction within the confines of the Curriculum Map.
-All applied course instructors support the Focus Calendar skills by participating in school-wide initiates such as Wow Words, Word Walls, Column Notes and Writing activities which are documented in their lesson plans.
+All applied course instructors support the Focus Calendar skills by participating in school-wide initiatives such as WICOR strategies which are documented in their lesson plans.

 How the school incorporates students’ academic and career planning, as well as promote student course selections, so that students’ course of study is personally meaningful: